greenwichg/spark_guide/spark_architecture.md

 We have a few more such as Mesos and Spark Standalone cluster, but these two cover more than 90% market share.
 Make sense?

 ## What is a Cluster?
 Now let's start with the following question: What is a cluster?

 A cluster is a pool of physical computers.
 For example, I may have a cluster of 10 machines.
 Each machine in this example cluster comes with 16 CPU cores and 64 GB RAM.
 They are networked, and we created a cluster of all these ten machines using the Hadoop YARN cluster manager.
 The entire pool is termed as a cluster, and individual machines are known as worker nodes.
 So I have a cluster of 10 worker nodes.

 ### Cluster Capacity Calculation
 What is the total capacity of my cluster?
 I have ten workers, each with 16 CPU cores and 64 GB RAM.
 So my total CPU capacity is 160 CPU cores, and the RAM capacity is 640 GB.
 Make sense?

 ## Running a Spark Application
 Now I want to run a Spark application on this cluster.
 So I will use the spark-submit command and submit my Spark application to the cluster.
 My request will go to the YARN resource manager.
 The YARN RM will create one Application Master container on a worker node and start my application's main() method in the container.

 ### Understanding Containers

-But what is the container?
 A container is an isolated virtual runtime environment.
 It comes with some CPU and memory allocation.
 For example, let's assume YARN RM gave 4 CPU cores and 16 GB memory to this container and started it on a worker node.
 The worker node has got 16 CPU cores and 64 GB of memory, but YARN RM took 4 CPU cores and 16 GB memory and gave it to my container.
 Now my application's main() method will run in the container, and it can use 4 CPU cores and 16 GB memory.

 ## Inside the Container